Stories - My Personal Proof of an Afterlife

 Others who may not practice religion or have different beliefs also describe it as a warm and loving feeling.
 Pets have been described as being seen in that tunnel of which I am happy!

-At times occasionally as the person who is floating between this life and the next...there is a choice to be made...to return and stay...or move on to the next life.
+At times occasionally as the person who is floating between this life and the next there is a choice to be made.
+They can return and stay or move on to the next life.